-There are two other buttons above the grid list which can:
+There are two other buttons above the grid:

 - 1. The Folder icon on the button on the top left can open up AVI's, streams of BMPs, TIFs and JPEGs, and BIN's (Raw Binary data from the PCI control board's buffers for review. - 2.
 The 'Default Settings' button opens up the 'Preferences' window, see below.